Resolving Extreme Jet Substructure: Introduction

 \section{Introduction}

 The era of the Large Hadron Collider (LHC) has opened a new frontier in jet physics: the interior of jets.
 Hadronically decaying objects with large transverse momentum produce collimated quarks and gluons which lead to jets with complex energy patterns, including some with multiple, distinct sub-jets~\cite{Butterworth:2008iy}.
-Jets with two or three sub-jets have been observed and extensively studied~\cite{Hook:2012fd,Aaboud:2018psm,Khachatryan:2014vla, Aaboud:2019aii, Aad:2020zcn, Sirunyan:2018asm, Sirunyan_2020}, while future colliders may push the energy frontier forward, creating jets with many more hard sub-jets.
-In these settings, distinguishing jets with multiple hard sub-jets will be an increasingly important element in searches for new physics~\cite{Khachatryan:2017rhw,Aad:2020ddw}.
+Jets with two or three sub-jets have been observed and extensively studied~\cite{Hook:2012fd,Aaboud:2018psm,Khachatryan:2014vla, Aaboud:2019aii, Aad:2020zcn, Sirunyan:2018asm, Sirunyan_2020}, and jets with additional hard subjets will become more important as the high-luminosity LHC collects large datasets in which high-$p_\textrm{T}$ objects appear in greater numbers~\cite{CMS:2021beq,Aad:2020ddw}.
+Additionally, future colliders may push the energy frontier forward, creating jets with many more hard sub-jets.
+In these settings, distinguishing jets with multiple hard sub-jets will be an increasingly important element in searches for new physics.

+Many theoretically-motivated jet substructure techniques have been proposed and studied to identify jets with multiple hard sub-jets by summarizing the information of the low-level jet constituents into a compact set of high-level observables~\cite{ Komiske:2017aww,Larkoski:2013eya}.
+However, recent strides in deep learning have demonstrated the ability to extract information directly from low-level detector data, making them powerful probes of the information content of the jets~\cite{Komiske:2016rsd,Baldi:2014kfa,Almeida:2015jua,deOliveira:2015xxd,Baldi:2016fql,Larkoski:2017jix,Kasieczka:2017nvn,baldi_2021}.
+Application of these deep neural networks (DNNs) to jets has revealed that there is often additional information available in the constituents that is not captured by such high-level observables.